-> Normally, individual classes attend Mass at St. Joseph’s Church every Tuesday.
+- Individual classes attending Mass at St. Joseph's Church every Tuesday.

-> We are aware that children may have specific illnesses that prevent them from attending school which can bring attendance levels down.
+We are aware that children may have specific illnesses that prevent them from attending school which can bring attendance levels down.
 Holiays and leave of absence authorised or not will have a detrimental affect on your child's education.

 Arriving late for school has a detrimental influence as children can miss initial learning opportunities.
 Lateness can lead to a poor habit that can carry on in High School where they will miss a key social time at the start of the day.
 To put this into context 10 minutes late every day is the equivalent of missing 6 full days in a year, while 30 minutes late every day is the equivalent of missing 4 full weeks in a year.
 In saying this we do realise that there are occasions where events occur that are out of parents control (weather, traffic etc) and we ask that you do leave enough time to make the journey.

 Pupils are not allowed to leave the premises without being accompanied by an approved adult.
 (Approved verbally/written by the parent/carer).

 If a child has to leave the premises during the school day, they must be signed out by the adult collecting them.
 If they are brought back to school, after an appointment say, they should be signed back in by the adult returning them.